burger

 That doesn’t mean you should resort to guesswork.
 Instead, explore market research reports for your industry produced by reputable organizations and look at who’s buying from your closest competitors.

-You can use this data to create a proto persona that helps you make initial decisions and get a minimum viable product up and running.
+You can use this data to create a proto persona that helps you make initial decisions, engineer a GTM strategy, and get a minimum viable product up and running.
 Once you have more of your own data, you can use the proto persona as the foundation to build your customer, buyer, marketing, and user personas.

 Let’s say you’re offering a workflow automation tool for startups.
 Your research of competitors shows that CEOs often purchase automation tools directly.